Author: E.ON Next

 Most, if not all EV energy tariffs will require you to have a smart meter.
 This makes sense, because the purpose of a smart meter is to tell your energy supplier how much you’re using – and just as importantly, when.
 That means they can be sure to bill you the cheaper, off peak price for electricity that comes with your EV tariff when you charge up overnight.

-If you’re worried about this, or any of the myths you may have heard about smart meters, our mythbusting guide to smart meters can help put your mind at rest.
-You can also read about what other E.ON Next customers have to say about their smart meters.
+You can read about what other E.ON Next customers have to say about their smart meters.

 See what our smart meter customers say about their experience with smart meters.
 Meet Elizabeth & David who call their smart meter a 'brain in a box' and they use it to better monitor how much they spend on their energy.